Who We Are

 Karen is a strong supporter of Indigenous wellness and bringing our communities together to work as a team to be a better Langley.
 She is excited to be a part of the 2019 festival.

 Her favorite quote is “Be the change you want to see”.

 Karen Zukas, Executive Director

 Karen is a senior public affairs, marketing and stakeholder engagement professional with more than 30 years of expertise in project management, event management, stakeholder relations, public relations and marketing for large multi-stakeholder organizations.
-Karen has lived in Fort Langley for six years with her husband and daughter, both of who are professional musicians.
+Karen has lived in Fort Langley for six years with her husband and daughter, both of whom are professional musicians.
 She is a Director with the Fort Langley Community Association and brings a passion for the arts and a keen interest in the Fort Langley community.
 She is thrilled to be working with the organizing committee, local community and business organizations, and the municipality to create a festival that celebrates live jazz music and the visual arts.

-Lynda Fourchalk, Finance Director
+Lynda Fourchalk, Finance Administrator

 Lynda has significant experience in finance, administrative management and cost/benefit analysis.
 To compliment her love for numbers, she also has event planning and backstage support experience.
 As the owner of Quest Admin Analytics and Services, she currently is a Cost and Process Analyst specializing in fuel analytics.
 Born and raised in the lower mainland, Lynda and her husband live in Langley, BC, close to their kids and grandkids.
 Lynda is a welcome member of the team and is eager to be part of this exciting community event.

 Sarah Quinn, Kidz Zone Coordinator and Social Media Manager